cdfmlr/pyflowchart/README.md

 ## Advanced Usages

-As mentioned above, we use `Flowchart.from_code` to translate Python code into Flowchart.
+As mentioned above, we use `Flowchart.from_code` to translate Python codes into Flowcharts.
 The `from_code` is defined as:

 ```python
 Flowchart.from_code(code, field='', inner=True, simplify=True)